upkarlidder/ibm-cloud-education-summit/containers/README.md

 ModuleNotFoundError: No module named 'noimport'
 ```

 And we can see the application crash there.
-It is easy in this case to resolve this issue by removing our broken line, and creating a new image :3 that fixes things.
+It is easy in this case to resolve this issue by **removing our broken line (import noimport, if that was what you did)**, and creating a new image **:3** that fixes things.

 After you do this you’ll see something like follows: